-Answer 2: Yes, I’m in the Film Club we didn’t have any members so we set up a social media campaign using Snapchat, it looked really cool and we managed to get people to our event.
+Answer 2: Yes, I’m in the Film Club.
+We didn’t have any members, so we set up a social media campaign using Snapchat, it looked really cool, and we managed to get people to our event.

 Feedback: This answer still doesn’t really tell the employer much about the student’s ability to use their initiative or what they did.
 They use “We” in this so we can’t be sure what their contribution was to the situation, we also don’t know how successful it is as it “seemed to work well”

 Answer 3: In my second year at University I was a member of the film society, I had only joined that year and there were 6 members in total at the beginning of the semester.
-The low membership was problematic and we needed to recruit more students to increase our funding and to enable to society to continue to run events.
+The low membership was problematic and we needed to recruit more students to increase our funding and to enable the society to continue to run events.

 I put forward a suggestion to the group that we host a film night for non-members.
 Two of the students set up the event and I developed a marketing strategy using Social Media.
 I decided to create a snapchat story using popular movie quotes and encouraged my classmates to help me to film around campus.
 To get the story out to as many students as possible, I built a relationship with the University’s social media team who agreed to put it out on the main University Snapchat channel.
 We had over 1000 unique views of our Snapchat story the day it was released and it resulted in over 100 people attending our first event, we managed to convert 48 into members of the society.
 The film society still actively use snapchat in our marketing.